bryantd720/osticket-prereqs/README.md

 - Name: vm-osticket
 - Username: labuser (or anything you want)
 - Password: osTicketPassword1! (example password)
+- Login to VM with Remote Desktop Client (use VM's Public IP address creted in Azure portal)
 - Open provided link (https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6) within VM's internet browser.
-Every step after this will be executed on the Virtual Machine (Windows)
+Every step after this will be executed on the Virtual Machine (Windows).
+All of the files in the link will be required

 Install / Enable IIS with CGI
 - World Wide Web Services -> Application Development Features -> [X] CGI (found in Control Panel/Programs)